Treasure Island: Plot summary

-In the mid-18th century, an old sailor who identifies himself as "The Captain" starts to lodge at the rural Admiral Benbow Inn near Bristol.
-He tells the innkeeper's son, Jim Hawkins, to keep a lookout for "a one-legged seafaring man".
+In the mid-18th century, an old sailor who identifies himself as "The Captain" lodges at the rural Admiral Benbow Inn near Bristol.
+He spends his mornings walking on the local beaches and cliffs watching for ships with a spyglass.
+Afternoons and evenings, he intimidates the other guests by singing pirate songs and telling wild sea stories.
+He tells the innkeeper's son, Jim Hawkins, to beware of "a seafaring man with one-leg".

-Black Dog, a shady pirate with missing fingers, comes to visit the captain who is a former shipmate.
-They argue about the disposition of a mysterious chart, and "The Captain" runs Black Dog off in a cutlass fight.
-The Captain, proper name Billy Bones, suffers a stroke.
-That night, Jim's father dies.
-Days later, Pew, a blind beggar, visits the inn, delivering a summons to Bones called "the black spot".
-Shortly thereafter, Bones suffers another stroke and dies.
+A rogue known as Black Dog confronts "The Captain", a former shipmate.
+They argue about the disposition of a mysterious chart, and "The Captain", proper name Billy Bones, runs Black Dog off in a cutlass fight before collapsing from a stroke.
+That night, Jim's father dies from poor health.
+Days later, Pew, a blind beggar who is also a former pirate, delivers a summons to Bones which he calls "the black spot".
+Shortly thereafter, Bones dies of a stroke.

 Pew and his accomplices attack the inn but are attacked and routed by mounted excise officers, and Pew is trampled to death by one of their horses.
-Jim and his mother escape with a packet from The Captain's sea chest, which is found to contain a map of the island on which the infamous pirate Captain Flint hid his treasure.
-Jim shows the map to the local physician Dr. Livesey and Squire Trelawney, and they decide to make an expedition to the island, with Jim serving as a cabin boy.
+Jim and his mother escape with a packet from Bones' sea chest, which is found to contain a map of the island on which the infamous pirate Captain Flint hid his treasure.
+Jim shows the map to physician Dr. Livesey who is also a magistrate, and the local gentry, Squire Trelawney, and they decide to make an expedition to the island, with Jim serving as a cabin boy.

-They set sail from Bristol on a schooner chartered by Trelawney, the Hispaniola, under Captain Alexander Smollett.
+They recruit a crew and set sail from Bristol on a schooner chartered by Trelawney, the Hispaniola, under Captain Alexander Smollett.
 Jim forms a strong bond with the ship's one-legged cook, Long John Silver.
 The crew suffers a tragedy when first mate Mr. Arrow, a drunkard, is washed overboard during a storm.
 Late one night, Jim hides when he overhears several crewmen, led by Silver, discussing their pasts as pirates on Flint’s crew.
 They plan to mutiny after the salvage of the treasure, and to murder the captain and the few remaining loyal crew.
 Jim secretly informs Captain Smollett, Trelawney, and Livesey.